Zebec-Fintech-Labs/partners-card-sdk/README.md

 The `fetchQuote` method retrieves a quote for the specified amount in USD.
 The quote is used to calculate the corresponding token amount required for the card purchase.
 It expires in about 30 seconds.

-Note: The `fetchQuote` method should be called regularly.
+> **Note**: The `fetchQuote` method should be called regularly.
 Make sure to check it's validity before proceeding with the purchase.

 ```typescript
 const amount = "150.55"; // Amount in USD